raelovejoy/liberation-mass/README.md

 * **Stewards** — rotating care roles, de-escalation basics, med kit.
 * **Aftercare** — guidance for participants and hosts on decompression and follow-up.
 * **Sensitive info** — never post operational details publicly; use encrypted channels.

+For related Q\&A, see the [Accessibility & Safety section in the FAQ](FAQ-General.md#5-accessibility--safety).

 ---